 Subject Area Knowledge Skills Should be able to describe: Should be able to: Medicines Management Statutory requirements for Take a medication history organisations providing specifically for an athlete in healthcare in relation to relation to their sport. procurement, storage, Produce accurate, written handling, record-keeping, prescribing reports and usage and disposal of electronic medical records. medicines, including travel to and from training and Perform an audit on competitions. medicines management.
 Specific requirements for Check the prohibited status controlled drugs (CDs) in of specific medicines for an relation to legislation on the individual based on the safe use and management current World Anti-Doping of CDs, safe custody Agency (WADA) Prohibited regulations and possession List. and supply of these medicines.
-Design and implement a medicine's management Potential factors that may policy for a team and/or challenge a medicine's sport. management policy within NA/ - ul ith . ula - uu i - t u - l elite sport such as Work with pharmacists and other healthcare international travel.
-Anti doning rulings related professionals to facilitate Anti-doping rulings related to all matters of medicines best practice in medicine's management including the use of Patient Specific management.
-Directions (PSDs).
-Appraisal and Continued Registration and Keep professional Professional Development requirements pertaining to knowledge up-to-date and (CPD) appraisal and revalidation take part in activities that \ = 1 from their relevant maintain and develop regulatory body. competency and The professional values and performance. behaviours expected of Take part in and complete • work-place based them from their relevant assessments, structured regulatory body. reports, multi-source feedback and reflective Mandatory training requirements for team care practice. practitioners in elite sport Complete an annual including: appraisal and understand the process involved in this.
+Design and implement a medicine's management Potential factors that may policy for a team and/or challenge a medicine's sport. management policy within elite sport such as Work with pharmacists and international travel. other healthcare professionals to facilitate Anti-doping rulings related best practice in medicine's to all matters of medicines management including the management. use of Patient Specific Directions (PSDs).
+Appraisal and Continued Registration and Keep professional Professional Development requirements pertaining to knowledge up-to-date and (CPD) appraisal and revalidation take part in activities that from their relevant maintain and develop regulatory body. competency and The professional values and performance. behaviours expected of Take part in and complete work-place based them from their relevant assessments, structured regulatory body. reports, multi-source feedback and reflective Mandatory training requirements for team care practice. practitioners in elite sport Complete an annual including: appraisal and understand the process involved in this.
 Pre-hospital • Pitch-side or Be familiar with guidelines and developments that Emergency Care affect your work in sport.
-Anti-doping Safeguarding Engage athletes and • Equality, Diversity, coaches on important and Inclusion medical and health related Infection Prevention topics. and Control Prepare and deliver Continued professional teaching and training to development and on-going other health-care education requirements for professionals and athletes. healthcare professionals in sport.
+Anti-doping Safeguarding Engage athletes and Equality, Diversity, coaches on important and Inclusion medical and health related Infection Prevention topics. and Control Prepare and deliver Continued professional teaching and training to development and on-going other health-care education requirements for professionals and athletes. healthcare professionals in sport.
 Ensure learning from patient injury and illness The importance of data. appropriate: Professional Recognise accepted best indemnity practice guidance around Disclosure and social media behaviour and Barring service the potential pitfalls that checks exist.
 Clinical effectiveness Principles of evidence-based Critically appraise literature medicine pertaining to relevant to medical medical provision in elite provision in elite sport. sport.
 Adapt clinical practice and The role of clinical protocols based on new guidelines in supporting evidence and experience. athlete care.
 Demonstrate an awareness Research methodology (e.g., and understanding of key study design, data analysis) clinical guidelines in elite which could be used to sport, including the enhance clinical care. medicolegal framework within which they exist.